UAE: Fire breaks out in Abu Dhabi; building evacuated

-A commercial building in Abu Dhabi’s Musaffah was evacuated after a fire broke out.
+A commercial building in Abu Dhabi’s Musaffah Industrial Area was evacuated after a fire broke out on Thursday.
 The police evacuated the building as a precautionary measure.

-The Abu Dhabi Police and the Civil Defence Authority are dealing with the blaze that was reported on Thursday afternoon.
+Abu Dhabi Police teams and the Abu Dhabi Civil Defense Authority succeeded in controlling the fire, the police said on social media later in the day.
+They added that the incident did not result in any injuries.

 Taking to social media, the two authorities urged the public to not spread rumours and to obtain “information from official sources only”.